– James Humes

 Most of the times the result can be disastrous and can have immediate impact on one or more of the project constraints.

 Having said this, the good news is that communication related project management activities are pretty straight forward and easy to carry out, as you can see in the mind map below.
+Here is a very brief look at all the 3 core project management activities –

 - Planning For Managing Communications is the project management activities to chalk out strategies for effective and efficient communication of project progress and other relevant information to all the stakeholders.
 These communication needs are understood from the stakeholder register.